ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ##  Organizational Domain Discovery Issues {#organizational-domain-discovery-issues}

-Although protocols like ADSP are useful for "protecting" a specific domain name, they are not helpful at protecting subdomains.
-If one wished to protect "example.com" by requiring via ADSP that all mail bearing an RFC5322.From domain of "example.com" be signed, this would "protect" that domain; however, one could then craft an email whose RFC5322.From domain is "security.example.com", and ADSP would not provide any protection.
-One could use a DNS wildcard, but this can undesirably interfere with other DNS activity; one could add ADSP records as fraudulent domains are discovered, but this solution does not scale and is a purely reactive measure against abuse.

-The DNS does not provide a method by which the "domain of record", or the domain that was actually registered with a domain registrar, can be determined given an arbitrary domain name.
-Suggestions have been made that attempt to glean such information from SOA or NS resource records, but these too are not fully reliable, as the partitioning of the DNS is not always done at administrative boundaries.
+An earlier informational version of the DMARC protocol [@!RFC7489] noted that the DNS does not provide a method by which the "domain of record", or the domain that was actually registered with a domain registrar, can be determined given an arbitrary domain name.
+That version further mentioned suggestions that have been made that attempt to glean such information from SOA or NS resource records, but these too are not fully reliable, as the partitioning of the DNS is not always done at administrative boundaries.

-When seeking domain-specific policy based on an arbitrary domain name, one could "climb the tree", dropping labels off the left end of the name until the root is reached or a policy is discovered, but then one could craft a name that has a large number of nonsense labels; this would cause a Mail Receiver to attempt a large number of queries in search of a policy record.
-Sending many such messages constitutes an amplified denial-of-service attack.
+That previous version posited that one could "climb the tree" to find the Organizational Domain, but expressed concern that an attacker could exploit this for a denial-of-service attack through sending a high number of messages each with a relatively large number of nonsense labels, causing a Mail Receiver to perform a large number of DNS queries in search of a policy record.
+This version defines a method for performing a DNS Tree Walk, described in (#dns-tree-walk), and further mitigates the risk of the denial-of-service attack by expressly limiting the number of DNS queries to execute regardless of the number of labels in the domain name.

-The Organizational Domain mechanism is a necessary component to the goals of DMARC.
-The method described in (#determining-the-organizational-domain) is far from perfect but serves this purpose reasonably well without adding undue burden or semantics to the DNS.
-If a method is created to do so that is more reliable and secure than the use of a public suffix list, DMARC should be amended to use that method as soon as it is generally available.

-###  Public Suffix Lists {#public-suffix-lists}
+As a matter of historical record, the method for finding the Organizational Domain described in [@!RFC7489] is preserved here:

+   1. Acquire a "public suffix" list (PSL), i.e., a list of DNS domain names reserved for registrations.
+Some country Top-Level Domains (TLDs) make specific registration requirements, e.g., the United Kingdom places company registrations under ".co.uk"; other TLDs such as ".com" appear in the IANA registry of top-level DNS domains.
+A PSL is the union of all of these.

-A public suffix list for the purposes of determining the Organizational Domain can be obtained from various sources.
+       A PSL can be obtained from various sources.
 The most common one is maintained by the Mozilla Foundation and made public at
        <http://publicsuffix.org>.
 License terms governing the use of that
        list are available at that URI.

        Note that if operators use a variety of public suffix lists, interoperability will be difficult or impossible to guarantee.

+   2. Break the subject DNS domain name into a set of "n" ordered labels.
+Number these labels from right to left; e.g., for "example.com", "com" would be label 1 and "example" would be label 2.

+   3. Search the public suffix list for the name that matches the largest number of labels found in the subject DNS domain.
+Let that number be "x".

+   4. Construct a new DNS domain name using the name that matched from the public suffix list and prefixing to it the "x+1"th label from the subject domain.
+This new name is the Organizational Domain.

+   Thus, since "com" is an IANA-registered TLD, a subject domain of "a.b.c.d.example.com" would have an Organizational Domain of "example.com".

+   The process of determining a suffix is currently a heuristic one.
+No list is guaranteed to be accurate or current.

 ## Removal of the "pct" Tag {#removal-of-the-pct-tag}